BEARLY-HODLING/-Pondex-Autominer-v3.1/README.md

 These scripts are provided as-is for personal use.
 No warranty is provided, and users are responsible for compliance with pond0x.com’s terms and local laws.

 ---

-This README provides clear, step-by-step instructions, highlights safety concerns, and ensures new users can set up and use the scripts effectively.
-You can customize the support contact, license, or additional notes based on your distribution preferences.
-Let me know if you’d like to adjust any sections or add more details!